 How could the same scent attract one person and repulse the other?
 I had not yet entertained such a question.
 As I dressed that morning, little did I know the part my favorite fragrance would play in determining my life partner.
-It was my first day on the job as professor in a private college.
+It was my first day on the job as instructor in a private college.
 We had not yet met, but my office was across the hall from his and others had taken care to inform me that my teaching cohort was a single professor and seminarian.
 Based on their descriptions, I formed a mental photo of this suave gentleman and was most curious to meet him, although the thought of marriage was far from my mind at the time.
 As I walked through the hallway toward my office, I heard someone call my name.
 I turned; and there he was, not looking at all like I expected.
 A little shorter.
 A little balder.
 His eyes danced a greeting equivalent to his big smile and extended hand.
 At once, he introduced himself and asked me if I would go to dinner with him that night so we could get acquainted.
 Before I had a chance to respond, he verbalized a request that I not wear the fragrance emitting from my person as the very smell of it made him sick.

 A great war broke out in my mind.
 My perfume was expensive and I liked the smell about me when I wore it.
 How could he not like it?
 Obviously I had to make an instant decision.
 Convincing myself that I needed to get acquainted with my fellow staff member, I accepted the invitation and promised not to wear the cologne.
 At dinner that night, he thanked me for responding graciously to his request and said he thought a good bath was the best perfume anyone could wear.
 He also let me know he would not want the woman he married to wear any fragrance.
 Less than three months later, he proposed marriage to me and I accepted.
 Giving up my favorite fragrance seemed like a small sacrifice to be his wife.
 I found I didn’t even miss wearing it.

 Years had passed when one day I remembered how much I missed the taste of the Brussels sprouts my mother used to cook.
-Guests were coming for dinner and I decided to prepare the delectable treat.
+Unexpected guests had shown up for dinner, and I decided to prepare the delectable treat.
 My husband arrived home while the sprouts were cooking and immediately demanded that I identify the putrid smell that was permeating the house.
 He simply could not take the pungent odor even for the short time it took the dish to cook.
 “Get them out of the house,” he insisted.
 I considered arguing, refusing, or appealing, but decided a joyful evening was more important than serving the veggie dish.
 I carried the Brussels sprouts outside, pan and all, and buried them in the snow.
 Back inside, I hurriedly put some cinnamon in the oven to absorb the smell.
 Yes, of course, I chaffed a bit at the thought of not enjoying this tasty dish, but I rejoiced that I had a happy husband to entertain our visitors.
 Buried in the snow, the smell was completely gone.
 The next day, I scraped them into the garbage and cleaned my pan.
 In retrospect, I wonder why I didn’t eat them since they were well preserved in the snow!

 This was not a one-sided problem we experienced over food likes and dislikes.
 He liked sardines and I gagged and choked at the thought of their smell.
 My husband graciously agreed to eat them only in my absence.